 But here is the wonder of it all: When the 66 books of the Bible with their 1,189 chapters made up of 31,173 verses are brought together (KJV), we find perfect harmony in the message they convey.
 As the great scholar F. F. Bruce noted: “The Bible is not simply an anthology; there is a unity which binds the whole together.”

 The Bible writers gave God’s messages by voice and pen while they lived, and when they died, their writings lived after them.
 These prophetic messages were then gathered together, under God’s leading, in the book we call the Bible.

-The Scripture says in II Peter 1:20-21, "You must understand that no prophecy of Scripture came about by the prophet's own interpretation.
-For prophecy never had its origin in the will of man, but men spoke from God as they were carried along by the Holy Spirit.”
+The Scripture says in 2 Peter 1:20-21, “Knowing this first, that no prophecy of Scripture is of any private interpretation, for prophecy never came by the will of man, but holy men of God spoke as they were moved by the Holy Spirit.”

 The Holy Spirit revealed to the prophets the messages of Scripture.
 The writers of the Bible wrote not according to their own will or whim, but only as they were moved, or controlled, by the Spirit of God.
 The Bible is God’s own book!

 2 Timothy 3:16-17 says, “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the man of God may be thoroughly equipped for every good work.”
 The Holy Bible affects human beings so profoundly, because “all” the Bible is “God-breathed.”
 It’s more than a nice collection of moral principles; it’s more than a great book; it’s an inspired document, God’s book.
 The prophets who wrote the Bible related what they saw and heard in human language, but their message came directly from God.